streof/sp/README.md

 boost (>2x speedup).
 Rust uses the twoway algorithm for things like pattern matching, althought the implementation differs from the one provided by the twoway crate.
-- In some cases the number of read syscalls used by grrs is significantly higher than when using ripgrep.
+- In some cases the number of read syscalls used by sp is significantly higher than when using ripgrep.
 - Ripgrep uses [`encoding_rs`](https://github.com/hsivonen/encoding_rs) for fast
 encoding/decoding.